TO THE OFFICIAL WEBSITE

 - Jim Keezer

-- Bill McKeeth
+- Wild Bill Boulder

 …And all this star-quality entertainment is totally free!

-There will also be under-the-stars concerts on both Friday and Saturday nights by our stage band, Stellar Tide – and, if we know musicians, any number of jam sessions going on in the woods next to town!
+There will also be under-the-stars concerts on both Friday and Saturday nights by our great headliner stage band, Stellar Tide – and, if we know musicians, any number of jam sessions going on in the woods next to town!

 And just so you know… All of the fund-raising events of the festival go to support the festival and the Village of Yellow Pine.
 (For instance, funds from the Wristband sales go towards street maintenance.
 Monies from other elements, such as the auctions, T-shirt sales, and roving drawings, are designated for other greatest needs of the time.)
-So thank you very much for your support! – we couldn’t do it without you.
+So thank you very much for your support!! – we couldn’t do it without you.

 For more information on the festival, and Yellow Pine, choose from the links at the top or the left-hand sidebar column… (For info on where to stay, see “Services & Accommodations” under the About page.)